 Everything I know about Australian wildlife and the bush is from my Dad.

-He is a man of the land and has always liked Aussie bush poets from the early settler days, particularly Henry Kendall and Adam Lindsay Gordon.
+He is a man of the land and has always loved Aussie bush poets, particularly Henry Kendall and Adam Lindsay Gordon.

-This poem draws on inspiration from them plus the nostalgia I felt before coming home, especially to hear the melodic trills of bellbirds.
+This poem draws on inspiration from them plus the nostalgia I felt before coming home after years abroad, especially to hear the melodic trills of bellbirds.

 I dedicate this poem to my father, Graeme.